Sana-Aparna123/terraformcodebase/ReadMe.md

 * Creaing branches based on user stories.
 * Pushing the branch to remote repo and raising the Pull Request.
 * Inviting collaborators and assign as reviewer for approval.
 * Deleting the branches once the PR is approved and merged.

+* Task-2
+   - Enforcing terrform version for all users?
+   - How multile developers can edit the same code?
+   - How can we resolve merge conflicts?
+   - Using variables in Terraform Code?
+   - Using tfvars to pass variable information?